 Turning now to financial matters, in order to assess the finances there is a disclosure requirement, i.e., the parties must disclose to each other details of their finances by completing financial statements (Form E’s), which are then simultaneously exchanged.
 At that stage, one can determine the extent of the matrimonial pot and thereafter try to reach a sensible and fair solution.
 It is very much advisable to have any agreement drawn up as a court order and lodged with the court to avoid any problems further down the line.
 In the absence of agreement, it is open to either party to make an application to the court for financial remedy proceedings.

 Section 25 Factors

-In considering matrimonial finances, the court will be guided by section 25 of the Matrimonial Causes Act 1973.
-First consideration for the court will be given to the welfare, while a minor of any child of the family who has not attained the age of 18.
+In considering matrimonial finances, the court will be guided by Section 25 of the Matrimonial Causes Act 1973.
+First consideration for the court will be given to the welfare of any child of the family who has not attained the age of 18.
 Furthermore, the court will consider the following:

 c) The standard of living enjoyed by the family before the breakdown of the marriage.